espinoco/.emacs.d/README.md

 ## This is an Emacs MacBook Pro Spanish keyboard configuration

-I like command key mapped as control key, this configuration also has spanish symbols and adaptations for programing.
+I like command key mapped as control key and Caps Lock key as Meta key, this configuration also has spanish symbols and adaptations for programing.

 ## Works done with this configuration